Making your dream of driving around the world definitely isn’t easy – but you’re wrong if you think it’s impossible.

 We spent 2 years building and preparing our car because we knew we’d be living in it for 3 years.
 But we’ve met overlanders travelling happily with the bare basics and realised that a set up doesn’t need to be fancy or expensive… it just needs to work for you and be relatively comfortable!

 We built ours with our own hands using the tools and materials we could find (a lot of which came from verge side collections, IKEA and scrap heaps).
-Keep it simple and focus on the main thing – travel!

 This photo from our Instagram shows Michaela working on the van’s interior a year before we started travelling.
+Overall we spent around US $3,000 on the full set up.
+If we’d paid someone else to build it for us this price would have easily doubled.

 Save on fuel

 But not having a super efficient car doesn’t mean you can’t save on fuel.
 By driving slower and keeping your car well serviced you can save up to 40% of your total fuel consumption!
+We dropped our cruising speed from 90 to 80 km/h (55 to 49 mph) after a year on the road and it took a good 20% off our usual fuel bill.

 Cook for yourself